-- · Continue to strengthen our competitive and market position, through unique innovation and technical leadership. - · Continue our aggressive innovation and development plans for meeting future industry challenges in both the memory and foundry segments. - Expand our total available market by addressing new emerging metrology applications and market segments, through solutions delivery to the challenging buildup of advanced Logic technology nodes, memory scaled VNAND nodes and DRAM scaled devices at leading edge customers. - · Continue delivery of advanced metrology systems to the trailing edge technology nodes to support new applications ramp up.

-- Continue our progress to meet Nova's long-term strategic plan, which defines the Company's growth path in revenue, customers, technology and financial performance, to support our profitable growth. - Continue leading the emerging metrology markets with innovative and disruptive solutions. - Continue the collaborations and joint research programs with leading semiconductor manufacturers and relevant leading research institutes. - Continue our products innovation and diversification through several new product introductions to extend the Company's market leadership and total available market. - · Continue our aggressive plans to generate revenues and competitive edge through SW algorithm products. - Strengthening the partnership with our customers and build a "Customer Centric" approach to accommodate and deliver customers' requirements along the semiconductor lifecycle.
+- Continue to strengthen our competitive and market position, through unique innovation and technical leadership. - Continue our aggressive innovation and development plans for meeting future industry challenges. - Expand our total available market by addressing new emerging metrology applications and market segments, through solutions delivery to the challenging buildup of advanced Logic technology nodes, memory scaled VNAND nodes and DRAM scaled devices at leading edge customers. - Continue delivery of advanced metrology systems to the trailing edge technology nodes to support new applications ramp up. - Continue our progress to meet Nova's long-term strategic plan, which defines the Company's growth path in revenue, customers, technology and financial performance, to support our profitable growth. - Continue leading the emerging metrology markets with innovative and disruptive solutions. - Continue the collaborations and joint research programs with leading semiconductor manufacturers and relevant leading research institutes. - Continue our products innovation and diversification through several new product introductions to extend the Company's market leadership and total available market. - Continue our aggressive plans to generate revenues and competitive edge through SW algorithm products. - Strengthening the partnership with our customers and build a "Customer Centric" approach to accommodate and deliver customers' requirements along the semiconductor lifecycle.

-The challenges and risks we face in meeting our plans include:
+The challenges and risks Nova faces in meeting its plans include:

-- On time delivery of the required process control solutions to meet the current and future needs of our existing and new customers. - · Correctly understanding the market trends and competitive landscape to ensure our products retain proper differentiation to win customer confidence. - Creating aggressive, innovative and competitive roadmap deliverables at reasonable costs in order to properly control expenses. - Identifying the metrology evolution for future industry needs to meet process control requirements and lead the market. - Achieving long-term growth targets while supporting global extensive growth in all our activities. - Building a solid company infrastructure to accommodate further growth.
+- Meeting strategic, development, operational and delivery targets in light of the COVID-19 global pandemic and the various influences across the world. - On time delivery of the required solutions to meet the current and future needs of our existing and new customers. - Correctly understanding the market trends and competitive landscape to ensure our products retain proper differentiation to win customer confidence. - Creating aggressive, innovative and competitive roadmap deliverables at reasonable costs in order to properly control expenses. - Identifying the metrology evolution roadmap for future industry needs to meet process control requirements and lead the market. - Achieving long-term growth targets while supporting global extensive growth in all our activities. - Building a solid infrastructure to accommodate further growth.